Diethood » Recipes » Side Dishes » Maple Glazed Roasted Butternut Squash with Brussels Sprouts

 Ingredients

-• 1 pound butternut squash peeled and diced into 1/2-inch cubes
+• 1 pound butternut squash, peeled and diced into 1/2-inch cubes

-• 4 slices thick-cut bacon diced
+• 4 slices thick-cut bacon, diced

-• 2 tablespoons extra virgin olive oil
+• 2 tablespoons olive oil

-• 1/2 teaspoon dried thyme
+• ½ teaspoon dried thyme

-• 1/2 teaspoon dried rosemary
+• ½ teaspoon dried rosemary

-• salt and fresh ground pepper to taste
+• salt and fresh ground black pepper, to taste

-• 1/2 cup halved pecans optional
+• ½ cup halved pecans, optional but recommended

 • 3 tablespoons maple syrup